yaoming16/Scientific-Computing-with-Python-Certification-FreeCodeCamp/README.md

 Total: 923.96
 ```

 There is also a function called "create_spend_chart" that creates a chart showing spending from a list of categories that receives as parameters.
-Her eis an example of the output:
+Here is an example of the output:

 ```
 Percentage spent by category